knneff/Xpense-Tracker/README.md

 ## REQUIRED SETUP:

 - **htdocs**: all the files must be inside the "htdocs" folder.
 If the files are inside the folder within htdocs, the page routing will not work properly.
-- **php.ini**: the file "C:\xampp\php\php.ini". the ;extension=gd msut be enabled by removing the semicolon.
+- **php.ini**: in the file "C:\xampp\php\php.ini", the ;extension=gd msut be enabled by removing the semicolon.
 This is to allow image resizing function of the application.
+You can also just copy the php.ini here and replace it with the one in php folder.
 - **mysql setup**: Since our application uses remote mysql database (AIVEN), you can run the command "mysql --user avnadmin --password=AVNS_f8o7HWTkd-96oSm9STx --host mysql-6ef4ff5-xadd852x-362b.j.aivencloud.com --port 16921" to access the database in command line.

 ## folder conventions: